-What are the warning signs of stroke?
+Stroke symptoms: What are the warning signs of stroke?

 An older woman is comforted by a younger woman.

 A stroke is a medical emergency that occurs when blood flow to the brain is interrupted.
 When that happens, brain cells can be deprived of oxygen, potentially causing permanent damage.
-Learn more about stroke and types of stroke.
+Learn more about types of stroke.

-• Face – watch for facial drooping on one side, or an inability to smile
+Face – watch for facial drooping on one side or an inability to smile.

-• Arms – check for numbness on one side, or problems lifting one or both arms
+Arms – check for numbness on one side or problems lifting one or both arms.

-• Speech – listen for slurring, problems forming or understanding words, or a general sense of confusion
+Speech – listen for slurring, problems forming or understanding words, or a general sense of confusion.

-• Time – act fast, to minimise damage.
+Time – act fast to minimise damage.

-• A sudden, and unusually devastating, headache
+• A sudden and unusually painful headache

 • Loss of consciousness